The Circuitry

 SpaceX targets May 19 for Starship V3 debut on Flight 12 from Pad 2, after loading over 5,000 metric tonnes of propellant in a tanking test.
 The suborbital flight tests Raptor 3 engines with higher thrust, near-complete heat shield, integrated hot staging, and 22 simulator Starlinks, validating redesigns for rapid reusability toward Artemis 3.

-SpaceX is now targeting no earlier than Tuesday, May 19 for the long awaited debut of the third major iteration of its Starship-Super Heavy rocket.
-The announcement came the day after the company completed an integrated tanking test.
-During a flight-like countdown, more than 5,000 metric tonnes (11+ million pounds) of propellant were loaded on the fully stacked Starship and Super Heavy V3 vehicles for the first time.
+SpaceX has set its sights on a no-earlier-than Tuesday, May 19, liftoff for the debut of the third major version of its Starship-Super Heavy stack.
+The update followed completion of an integrated tanking test the previous day.
+In that rehearsal that mirrored a full countdown sequence, the company loaded more than 5,000 metric tonnes (11+ million pounds) of propellant aboard the fully integrated Starship and Super Heavy V3 stack for the first time.

 “The flight test’s primary goal will be to demonstrate each of these new pieces in the flight environment for the first time, with each element of the Starship architecture featuring significant redesigns to enable full and rapid reuse that incorporate learnings from years of development and test,” SpaceX said on its website.
 The test will evaluate a host of changes made to both the launch vehicle and the launch infrastructure as SpaceX prepares to support the Artemis 3 mission in 2027.